abhinavakhil/ngx-multi-pixel/projects/pixel/README.md

 # Important notes

-- Backwards compatibility is not guaranteed. **_ngx-pixel_** was developed using Angular 11, which uses the Ivy compiler instead of the older View Engine compiler.
-If your project uses Angular 8 or earlier, or if you've decided to keep using View Engine with newer Angular versions, **_ngx-pixel_** might not be compatible, although I have not yet tested this to confirm.
+- Backwards compatibility is not guaranteed. **_ngx-multi-pixel_** was developed using Angular 11, which uses the Ivy compiler instead of the older View Engine compiler.
+If your project uses Angular 8 or earlier, or if you've decided to keep using View Engine with newer Angular versions, **_ngx-multi-pixel_** might not be compatible, although I have not yet tested this to confirm.

 ---